Skip to content

 There are so many pictures to choose from the Everest Base Camp trek and so many things to talk about that my head spins.
-I will start off with this picture of Namche Bazaar and 10 things from the top of my mind!
+I will start off with this picture below from Namche Bazaar and 10 things from the top of my mind!
+The header picture is from Kala Patthar.

 10. I was so tired on the trek the day I walked from Namche Bazaar to Tengboche that I noted down on a paper- “Beat me with a stick if I ever talk of trekking again, that is what I want to tweet right now.”
 But this too has passed!
 I am already planning my next trek!